-There are a handful of other detailed industries outside the retail trade sector that meet our low-wage cutoff, but we chose not to examine these industries here.
-Cases in point are bowling centers, retail bakeries, video tape and disc rental, and car washes.
-These generally have such a small number of establishments per county that a good sized sample was not obtainable from the QCEW.
-Similarly, the private household service sector is not suitable for study with the QCEW given the likelihood of very small establishments (as households hire their own workers directly).
+There are a handful of other detailed industries outside the retail trade sector that meet our low-wage cutoff, but we chose not to examine them here.
+Cases in point are bowling centers, retail bakeries, videotape and disc rental stores, and car washes.
+These generally have such a small number of establishments per county that a good-sized sample was not obtainable from the QCEW.
+Similarly, the private household service sector is not suitable for study with the QCEW given the informal nature of much of the employment in this sector.
 For its part, cut and sew apparel manufacturing raises an interesting possibility for future study, although our sense is that modeling the mobility of firms across counties becomes important when examining industries in which the firm does not need to be located in the same county as its consumer base.